scripting/feedland/worknotes.md

+6/14/23; 10:01:47 AM by DW

+Added a new POST request to save the users prefs -- "/sendprefs".
+There was a GET request that did the same and it's still there to prevent breakage with feedlandHome.
+The new way is supported in the feedlandPlatform code.
+At some point feedlandHome will be a platform product.

 #### 5/17/23; 4:47:30 PM by DW -- v0.5.40

 Fixed a bug where FeedLand would always request rssCloud notifications at feedland.org, even if the software is running on a different server.